wilsonliaows/docs/_docs/_user_accounts_and_teams/team-collaboration-docs.markdown

 ---

 # Team collaboration
 Team feature enables multiple users to work on the same Workato account.
-Team feature is enabled only for certain plans, check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.
+Team feature is enabled only for certain plans.
+Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 # Team owner
 For Workato accounts with team access, team owners are able to view the team option on their account menu.